 - the market price for iron ore may not be sufficiently high to ensure that the Company’s planned mining projects will be economically viable;

-- the Company may not be able to commercially develop any of its mineral projects and achieve revenues or, ultimately, profitability in these areas or overall;
+- the Company may not be able to commercially develop any of its mineral projects or other businesses and achieve revenues or, ultimately, profitability in these areas or overall;

-- the Company may not be able to access sufficient capital to carry out its exploration and development plans;
+- the Company may not be able to access sufficient capital to carry out its business plans, exploration and development plans;

 - the Company may not be able to fund the exploration and development of the Company’s mining projects;